Gwen Stefani, Blake Shelton Flirt On ‘The Voice’ Amid Rumors He’s Drinking Again

 According to Radar Online, Blake Shelton was spotted stocking up on booze at the liquor store in Los Angeles.

-Meanwhile, Gwen Stefani was in New York City for an appearance on Late Night With Seth Meters.
+Meanwhile, Gwen Stefani was in New York City for an appearance on Late Night With Seth Meyers.

 Stefani gushed over Blake Shelton, telling Meyers that he was a sparkly, happy, amazing person.
 She also talked about their music making process as a couple.